pablodamico/REDHAT/auditd.md

 $ sudo auditctl -w /secret-files/example1.txt -p rw -k rw_example1.txt
 ```

+Check if the rule is in place, which means, in this case, that we are auditing the file for read and write access as we expect.

 ```
 $ sudo auditctl -l
 -w /secret-files/example1.txt -p rw -k rw_example1.txt